-1) Green Belt functionality (openness).
-How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 The fields towards the south have more than one boundary with the built up area with the potential for some rounding off, particularly in the case of fields MD7 and MD8.
 The fields to the north are partially contained by the built up area whereas field MD3 has no boundary with the built up area.